Updated March 1, 2022 . AmFam Team

 Umbrella coverage offers additional financial protection over and above the personal liability limits of other currently active insurance policies you have.
 Think of umbrella insurance as a powerful financial shield that can help protect your savings and future earnings under certain situations.

-Whether you’re found at-fault for a multi-vehicle crash on the interstate, or if a guest should slip and fall down the icy steps outside your home — the added coverage in an umbrella policy can kick in and help to cover any remaining costs should the liability limits on your underlying car or homeowners max out.
+Whether you’re found at fault for a multi-vehicle crash on the interstate, or a guest slips and falls down the icy steps outside your home — the added coverage in an umbrella policy can kick in and help cover any remaining costs should the liability limits on your underlying car or homeowners max out.

 Suppose your dog darts out the front door and jumps in front of a cyclist, resulting in a multi-vehicle crash with serious injuries.
 After your homeowners liability coverage pays out to its limit, your umbrella insurance will then kick in to help cover expensive repairs, costly medical bills and other covered expenses.

 Although the terms of your service can impact liability, volunteer board members may be able to use their personal umbrella coverage to help protect their savings, if found liable in a court of law.
 Be sure to review your liability policy with your agent (Opens in a new tab) to understand how and when your coverage can help.

 While your partner is pulling into a parking spot, their foot slips off the brakes and onto the gas pedal.
 The car then plunges into a storefront causing serious property damage and injuring three people.
 After your auto coverage limit is met, the umbrella policy can then help to pay for the rest of the damages and resulting hospital bills — up to the umbrella policy’s limit.

 Suppose you’re away for the weekend and you forget to lock your liquor cabinet on the way out.
 An underage guest then has several drinks and on their drive home, crashes their vehicle later that evening.
 This results in a totaled car and extensive injuries to the driver and others involved in the accident.